A determinacy approach to Borel combinatorics: Introduction

 \subsection{Notation and conventions}

+Our basic reference for descriptive set theory is \cite{MR1321597}.
 Throughout we will use $X$, $Y$, and $Z$ to denote standard Borel spaces, $x$, $y$, and $z$ for elements of such spaces, and $A$, $B$, and $C$ for subsets of standard Borel spaces (which will generally be Borel).
 Given a subset $A$ of a standard Borel space, we let $\comp{A}$ denote its complement.

 We will use $E$ and $F$ for countable Borel equivalence relations, and $G$ and $H$ for Borel graphs.
-We will use $f$, $g$, and $h$ to denote functions between standard Borel spaces, and $c$ for Borel colorings.

-$\Gamma$ and $\Delta$ will be used to denote countable groups, and $\alpha$, $\beta$, $\gamma$, and $\delta$ will be their elements.
+We will use $f$, $g$, and $h$ to denote functions between standard Borel spaces, and $c$ for Borel colorings. $\Gamma$ and $\Delta$ will be used to denote countable groups, and $\alpha$, $\beta$, $\gamma$, and $\delta$ will be their elements.
 We will use $e$ for the identity of a group.
 By countable group, we will always mean countable discrete group.

 If $E$ is a countable Borel equivalence relation on a standard Borel space $X$, then $A \subset X$ is said to be \define{$E$-invariant} if $x \in A$ and $x \E y$ implies $y \in A$.
 If $B$ is a subset of $X$, then we will often consider the largest $E$-invariant subset of $B$.
 Precisely, this is the set $A$ of $x \in X$ such that for all $y \in X$ where $y \E x$, we have $y \in B$.